-Jeremy Corbyn has paid tribute to a Labour campaigner who died days after likening Chorley Hospital to "Beirut".
+Jeremy Corbyn pays tribute to Lancashire NHS campaigner who has died of cancer days after comparing Chorley Hospital to Beirut

 Jayne Rae, 54, from Whittle-le-Woods, near Chorley, died on Monday morning after a year battling terminal breast cancer.

 In a video first shared by Mr Corbyn on Sunday (November 17), Ms Rae told of arriving for treatment at Chorley and South Ribble Hospital to find a scene that "looked like Beirut".

 Ms Rae said she had been left in hospital without treatment for hours and shared her concerns with the Labour leader in a video shared on Twitter.

 "I have never seen people lying in corridors covered in blood, dying, doctors under stress, nurses unable to help to the point of they were crying in frustration."